 Secondly, auto-formatting flattens the amount of trivial style debates on teams.
-When I was programming before auto-formatters became widely used on the frontend, many conversations centered on style.
-Do we include a trailing comma on an object or hash?
+Before auto-formatters became widely used on the frontend, many conversations centered on subjective style preferences.
+Do we include a trailing commas?
 Tabs or spaces 😈?
-Code isn’t a style showcase; it’s a tool to provide value.
-And from that perspective, most distinctions like this do not matter.
+Code isn’t a style showcase; it’s a tool to provide customer value.
+From that perspective, most distinctions like this do not matter.

 Finally, I think auto-formatters help democratize programming.
-Early in my career, I wrote Ruby, a stylistically relaxed language, and honed strong opinions about styles.
-I believed code should be written in one style, and I was proud to know the rules.
-I liked that you could recognize a seasoned Rubyist by how well they knew the rules.
+Early in my career, I wrote Ruby, a stylistically permissive language.
+As a result, I honed strong opinions about styles.
+I believed code should be written in one style, and I proudly enforced the rules.
+I liked that you could recognize a seasoned Rubyist by how they formatted their code.

-Nowadays, I find these debates boring.
-I’m more interested in what the code does.
-It’s a uniform: when everybody looks the same, appearance becomes less important than action.
-Auto-formatters give us a chance to make code about features, rather than knowing and expertly following a long list of unwritten rules.
+Nowadays, I’m more interested in what the code does.
+I think of autoformatting like a uniform: when everybody looks the same, appearance becomes less important than action.
+Auto-formatters give us an opportunity to make code about features, rather than knowing and expertly following a long list of unwritten rules.

 I love how communities like Elixir and Go introduced built-in formatters.
-The conversations on such projects are generally about behavior and execution.
+Proposed features on such projects are generally about behavior and strategy, not tactical style.
 What a gift!
-Compare that to a team that’s bikeshedding trivial style choices, or maintaining long configuration file that enforce an ever-changing set of rules.
+Compare that to teams bikeshedding trivial style choices, maintaining long configuration files that enforce an ever-changing set of rules.
 Who’s doing better work?
 Who’s having more fun?

-I spoke about this at ElixirDaze 2018, advocating for Elixir’s (then new) autoformatter.
-I’m still impressed with that decision.
+I spoke about this at ElixirDaze 2018, advocating for Elixir’s then new autoformatter.
+As time has passed, that strategic decision has aged very well.